 Pre-competition practice - Athletes shall be given a minimum of 120 minutes of practice prior to the beginning of a competition.
 The minimum duration of a single pre-competition practice session shall not be shorter than 45 minutes.
-During pre-competition practice, only registered athletes may access the course (field of play - FOP).
+During pre-competition practice, only registered athletes may access the course (hereafter: field of play - FOP).

-To guarantee fair conditions and the safety of all participating athletes in pre-competition practice, athletes in the park must skate individually (not in groups or by synchronized skating) and after dropping-in must not occupy the FOP for more time than the full time of a competition run.
-The Course Manager will conduct all practice sessions.
-If pre-competition session rules are being violated by any athlete, the Technical Delegate may intervene and address this breach of the Competition Rules.
+To guarantee fair conditions and the safety of all participating athletes in pre-competition practice, athletes in the park must skate individually (not in groups or by synchronized skating) and after dropping-in must not occupy the FOP for more time than the duration of a competition run.
+Sneaking in or blocking athletes from dropping-in or approaching any obstacle in the FOP is considered as a violation of the pre-competition practice and the WSK Competition rules.